ibm-cloud-docs/discovery-data/pricing-plans.md

 {: #otherplans}

 Features and limitations are similar between instances that you deploy on installed deployments in {{site.data.keyword.icp4dfull_notm}} and Premium plan instances that are managed by {{site.data.keyword.cloud_notm}}.

-For more information about Lite and Advanced plans, see [{{site.data.keyword.discoveryshort}} pricing plans](/docs/discovery?topic=discovery-discovery-pricing-plans){: external} in the {{site.data.keyword.discoveryfull}} v1 product documentation.

-For more information about the differences between v2 and v1, see [Getting the most from {{site.data.keyword.discoveryshort}}](/docs/discovery-data?topic=discovery-data-version-choose).

 ## Additional information
 {: #pricingadd}